JackHck/JackHck.github.io/README.md

 I am currently employed at Lixiang Auto.
 Prior to this, I pursued my Master's degree, where I had the privilege of being advised by Prof. [Tianyi Zhou](https://tianyizhou.github.io/), [Jieyu Zhang](https://jieyuz2.github.io/), and  [Haonan wang](https://charles-haonan-wang.me/).
-Currently, I focuse on 3D vision and conduct exciting research projects under the guidance of Prof. [Huazhe Xu](http://hxu.rocks/) and Prof. [Lin Shao](https://linsats.github.io/).
+Currently, I focuse on 3D vision and Embodied AI under the guidance of Prof. [Huazhe Xu](http://hxu.rocks/).

-**Research Interests**: My current research interests are **Data-centric AI , 3D vision, Robotic and Automatic Drive**.
+**Research Interests**: My current research interests are **Data-centric AI , 3D vision, Embodied AI and Automatic Drive**.
 My academic goal is to advance the widespread adoption of robotic technology in various aspects of human life.
 Additionally, I aim to conduct research aimed at developing more efficient and reliable AI technologies that contribute to the progress of humanity.

 **If you are interested in my research and want to discuss relevant research topic or potential collaborations, free to send me an e-mail.😄**